lyft/presto-gateway/README.md

 ---
 ```
 This could be hard to maintain as we add more rules.
 To have better control over the execution of rules, we could use rule priorities and composite rules.
+Overall, with priorities, composite rules, and the constructs that MVEL support, you should likely be able to express your routing logic.

 #### Rule Priority
 We can assign an integer value `priority` to a rule.
 The lower this integer is, the earlier it will fire.